frontenddogma/css-optimization-basics/manuscript/operation.md

 Although it seems that many generations of web developers and teams of web developers have survived without a firm idea of how to arrange selectors, only when we have some sense of order can we truly get to consistent style sheets (granted that this is our goal), and, more importantly, do we ever have a chance of eliminating possible extra work through haphazard by-chance ordering.
 As we’ll see with the avoidance of repetition, that extra work is otherwise actually awaiting us.

-Accordingly, the lack of a consensus on selector sorting, and particularly the lack of _options_ for selector orders should give us much to think, and something important to work on community-wise.
+Accordingly, the lack of a consensus on selector sorting, and particularly the lack of _options_ for selector orders should give us much to think about, and something important to work on community-wise.
 If you’re in a position to do so, consider what we do have and help us come up with additional options and, perhaps, standards.

 ### Simplicity